Gechrist/NextJs-Hypermarket-Eshop/README.md

 - Fully working eshop.
 - Test payments can be made with PayPal (email:sb-43wqun16606549@personal.example.com, password: ^W/@cY2f ) and [Stripe testing cards](https://stripe.com/docs/testing#cards).
-- No obligation to create an account in order to place an order.
+- Orders placed without an account being required.
 - Full backend with CRUD functions.
 Search and sort features are available.
 Access the backend with the following credentials: email: admin@admin.com, password: 12#4ABcD
-- The landing page is navigated by scrolling down.
+- The landing page has been created with [fullPage.js](https://alvarotrigo.com/react-fullpage/).
 Each manufacturer appears in one section in alphabetical order.
 If there are more than one cars from the same manufacturer available, they can be viewed by scrolling horizontally.
 - Dedicated page for each car with specifications and images.
 - Emails for completed orders and password resets.